jcizidrosilva/Building-a-Rothko-Painting-using-CSS/README.md

 # Building a Rothko Painting using CSS
- Let's learn more abouit CSS
+ Let's learn more about CSS